 Burra Heritage Passport

-Burra Heritage Passport is available seven days a week from the Burra Visitor Information Centre.
+Burra Heritage Passport is available seven days a week from the Burra and Goyder Visitor Information Centre.

 Burra's unique Heritage Passport allows the visitor access to eight locked sites, including the Monster Mine area, the Redruth Gaol, the underground Unicorn Brewery Cellars and the Burra Dugouts.
 A comprehensive guidebook details 49 historic sites over an 11km driving trail.